auryn31/blog/content/posts/react-ui5-web-components.md

 Why am I even writing about a topic that has actually been covered often enough?

-Because I google this setup over and over again.
-I google again and again how to set up a React app, how to use sass or how to add sap ui5.
+Because I google this setup over and over again 🤯.
+I google again and again how to set up a React App, how to use SASS or how to add SAP UI5.

-Also I often search how to configure a porxy and how to deploy it all to cloud foundry.
+Also I often search how to configure a proxy and how to deploy it all to cloud foundry.
 So i'm actually writing this for myself as a reference.
 If you feel like it, feel free to use it as well.
-If you have any suggestions for improvement or changes, feel free to share.
+If you have any suggestions for improvement or changes, feel free to share or contact me.

 ## Create from template